Back to Portfolio

 Natural Gas --> Ethylene -----|--> Vinyl Chloride Monomers --> PVC

-1. Cost leadership - lower input costs than competitors
+1. Cost leadership -- lower input costs than any competitor

 Moat Source 3: Tripartite Teamwork Manufacturing

-"Shin-Etsu Chemical develops products tailored to customer needs by integrating sales, development, and production activities in a tripartite teamwork, enabling rapid-delivery manufacturing."
+From AR 2024: "Shin-Etsu develops products tailored to customer needs by integrating sales, development, and production activities in a tripartite teamwork, enabling rapid-delivery manufacturing."

-• All R&D centers located adjacent to production plants (not in central research facility)
+• All R&D centers located adjacent to production plants (not centralized)

 • Rapid prototyping and faster time-to-market